James "Sonny" Crockett: Impact on popular culture

 In 2006, coinciding with the release of the feature film, a Det.
 James "Sonny" Crockett action figure was released.
 It included a figure of Crockett and a plastic alligator.
 In 2006, Grand Theft Auto: Vice City Stories was released, and included a character based on Crockett, who interacts with Lance Vance, voiced by Philip Michael Thomas, and Phil Collins himself, who performs a full length in-game version of "In the Air Tonight".

 In a deleted scene of The Office episode "Special Project", Stanley walks into Andy's office wearing a white suit with a pink shirt.
 Phillis goes on to remark "Where's Crockett?"
 To which Stanley replies "I am Crockett."

-In Ned's Declassified School Survival Guide, The character of Vice Principal Crubbs is a parody of Sonny Crockett even dresses up like him as well as his theme is also a parody of Miami Vice.

 In Back to the Future: The Game, Sonny Crockett is one of the pseudonyms that the player can choose for Marty McFly.

 Sonny's backstory of college football prowess and being a Vietnam War veteran were transferred onto the character Bobby Bridges on Don Johnson's other cop show Nash Bridges.

 In the TV comedy series 30 Rock, Kenneth Parcell has a pet parakeet called Sonny Crockett, but the fact he had owned it for 60 years suggests it was not named for the character.

-In the 2003 film The Recruit, Colin Farrell is playing poker with fellow CIA trainee and remarks to his primary rival "who are you, Sonny Crockett?"
-Ironic, considering he would end up playing the role of Sonny Crockett in the 2006 film Miami Vice just three years later.